Rafale Jet Purchase Deal: All You Need To Know About It

 November 17th, 2017

-The Congress Vice-President Rahul Gandhi on 16 November, Thursday targeted Prime Minister Narendra Modi by raising the Rafale Aircraft deal and accused the government of ‘changing the entire deal to benefit one businessman’, The Hindu report said.
+The Congress vice-president Rahul Gandhi on Thursday targeted Prime Minister Narendra Modi again on the Rafale fighter aircraft deal and has accused the government of ‘changing the entire deal to benefit one businessman’ said a report by The Hindu.

-“Listen, all of you keep asking me so many questions and I happily answer them.
+Rahul Gandhi said, “Listen, all of you keep asking me so many questions and I happily answer them.
 I want to ask why don’t you question the PM over the Rafale deal?
 Why don’t you ask Amit Shah’s son?
 PM changed the entire deal to just help one businessman.
-Why are you not questioning him?”
-Mr Gandhi told the media while addressing the office bearers of the All India Unorganised Workers’ Congress on Thursday.
-This comment follows a series of critical tweets where he mentioned that the Rafale deal was a ‘loot’.
+Why are you not asking questions of him?”
+Mr Gandhi told the journalists while he addressed the office bearers of the All India Unorganised Workers’ Congress on Thursday.
+This comment from him comes after a series of critical tweets where he had mentioned that the Rafale deal was a ‘loot’.

 What is the Rafale Deal

-The UPA-I government floated a tender on 20 August 2007, for the purchase of 126 Medium Multi-Role Combat Aircraft (MMRCA) for the Air Force.
+According to the Congress spokesperson, the UPA government floated a tender on 20 August 2007, for the purchase of 126 Medium Multi-Role Combat Aircraft (MMRCA) for the Air Force.
+Rafale and the Eurofighter Typhoon were shortlisted after the primary process.

-Dassault Rafale was declared L1 vendor as the bidder with lowest price quotation (with a base price of $10.20 billion, amounting to Rs.
-54000 crores at that time) in 2012.
-18 out of the 126 aircrafts were supposed to come in flyaway condition and the rest were to be manufactured in India by HAL with the transfer of technology.
-After formation of new government in May 2014, the earlier Request for Proposal (RFP) for the purchase of 126 aircraft was cancelled on July 30, 2015.
-Modi Government signed a new deal on September 26 the next year for buying 36 Rafale fighter jets for $8.7 billion.
+Rafale was declared L1 vendor as the bidder with lowest price quotation (with a base price of $10.20 billion, amounting to Rs.
+54000 crores at that time).
+180 out of the 126 aircrafts were supposed to come in flyaway condition and the rest were to be manufactured in India by HAL with the transfer of technology, he said.
+After formation of new government in May 2014, Mr Surjewala said, the earlier Request for Proposal (RFP) for the purchase of 126 aircraft was cancelled on July 30, 2015, Modi Government signed a deal on September 26 the next year for buying 36 Rafale fighter jets for $8.7 billion.

 On October 3, 2016, Anil Ambani’s Reliance Defence Limited collaborated with Dassault Aviation in a joint venture for defence production in India.

 The price difference is stated to be huge, as per the claim of Congress.
 They say that the UPA negotiation settled for each aircraft price to be Rs.
 526.10 crore.
-The recent price is about 1570.80 crore rupees for each aircraft.
-“It is time for Prime Minister Narendra Modi and his government to answer to people of India as to why the government is buying 36 Rafale aircraft at a highly inflated price compared to originally negotiated the base price by UPA-Congress,” declared Rajdeep Surjewala, Congress communication chief.
+The recent price is about 1570.80 crore rupees.
+“It is time for Prime Minister Narendra Modi and his government to answer to people of India as to why the government is buying 36 Rafale aircraft at a highly inflated price compared to originally negotiated the base price by UPA-Congress,” declared Surjewala.

 Allegations around the corner

-The previous deal which was cancelled by PM Modi after his trip to France in 2015, had made India’s defence public sector undertaking, Hindustan Aeronautics Limited (HAL), a partner of Dassault Aviation to make 118 Rafale aircraft in India through a transfer of technology clause.
+The crux of the allegation is that after PM Modi’s trip to France in April 2015, his government cancelled the earlier Rafale deal signed by the UPA that has made India’s defence public sector undertaking Hindustan Aeronautics Limited (HAL), a partner of Dassault Aviation to make 118 Rafale aircraft in India through a transfer of technology clause.
 Once this deal was scrapped in July 2016, a new $8.7 billion deal was signed on 23 September 2016.
-Just 10 days later, on October 3, 2016, Reliance Defence Limited entered into a joint venture with the French fighter plane maker.
-The deal thus went from the hands of public sector to a private company.

 He said that the Bharatiya Janata Party-led National Democratic Alliance government intentionally violated the Defence Procurement Procedure (DPP) and bypassed the interests of PSU Hindustan Aeronautics Limited (HAL).